-For the early boiling water reactors (BWR) of 1F with power outputs on the order of 500 MWe (hence thermal power on the order of 1600 MWt), electrically powered circulating pumps continued to cool the reactor pressure vessels and to reject the heat through heat exchangers to seawater.
-About an hour later an enormous tsunami swept west into Japan, striking Fukushima Dai-ichi with an inundation about 15 m above mean sea level.
-This was about a "500-yr" tsunami, but the seawall at 1F had been built to repel a 100-yr tsunami and it did nothing to retard the enormous flow of water that flooded far inland.
-In particular, the water almost instantly stopped the EDG which were supplying Units 1-4 with power in the absence of grid power.
-With the grid and EDG power both gone, these reactors were dependent on their sets of lead-acid batteries, like those in automobiles, which were specified to power the instrumentation (valves and lights and meters) of the site for at least 4 hrs.
-After that, there was no light or instrumentation power, and under these conditions of "station blackout" (SBO) the circulation of water and the cooling of the reactor pressure vessel (RPV) ceased.
+For the early boiling water reactors (BWR) of 1F with power outputs of 460 (1F1) or 784 (1F2-4) MWe (hence thermal power on the order of 1400 or 2400 MWt), electrically powered circulating pumps continued to cool the reactor pressure vessels and to reject the heat through heat exchangers to seawater.
+The reactors normally produced steam at about 950 psig (70 bar) and 540°F. Reactor 1F1 core comprised 69 tonnes of uranium in 400 fuel elements 435 cm long.

+Some 41 minutes later, at 1527, an enormous tsunami struck Fukushima Dai-ichi in several waves with an inundation about 15 m above mean sea level.
+This was about a "500-yr" tsunami, but the seawall at 1F had been built to repel a 100-yr tsunami and it did nothing to retard the wall of water that flooded far inland, drowning 16,000 people and sweeping away another 4000.

+The water almost instantly stopped the EDGs which were supplying Units 1-5 with power in the absence of grid power.
+With the grid and EDG power both gone, these reactors were dependent on their sets of lead-acid batteries, like those in automobiles, which were specified to power the instrumentation (valves and lights and meters) of the site for 8 hrs.
+After that, there would be no light or instrumentation power, and under these conditions of "station blackout" (SBO) the circulation of water and the cooling of the reactor pressure vessel (RPV) would cease.
 But fission-product decay heat continued to boil water in the RPVs.
+In reality, the tsunami also flooded some electrical distribution boxes, so that neither EDG nor battery power was available in some of the units3.